Cairo blind snake

-The Cairo blind snake (Myriopholis cairi) is a species of nonvenomous snake in the family Leptotyphlopidae.
+The Cairo blind snake (Myriopholis cairi) is a species of non-venomous snake in the family Leptotyphlopidae.
 The species is endemic to Africa.

 Geographic range

 M. cairi is found in Egypt, Eritrea, Ethiopia, Mauritania, Niger, Somalia, Sudan, Uganda, and possibly in Libya.

 Etymology

 The specific name, cairi, commemorates the city of Cairo, Egypt.
+The specific name of the junior synonymy, Stenostoma fitzingeri, commemorates Austrian herpetologist Leopold Fitzinger.

 Habitat

 The preferred natural habitat of M. cairi is shrubland, at altitudes from sea level to 400 m, and it is also found in moist cultivated areas.

 Diet

 M. cairi preys upon small invertebrates.